evoluteur/structured-filter/README.md

 # Structured-Filter

-structured-filter is a generic Web UI for building structured search or filter queries.
+Structured-Filter is a generic Web UI for building structured search or filter queries.

 With it you can build structured search conditions like Firstname starts with 'A' and Birthday after 1/1/1980 and State in (CA, NY, FL)...
 It is a full jQuery UI widget, supporting various configurations and themes.